 After months – or possibly years – of waiting, it finally happened.
 You got the proposal you have been daydreaming about.
 It’s time to call your family to share the good news!
 And that’s when you discover that you’re not the only one spreading cheer; your sister just got engaged as well.
-Okay, maybe same-day proposals between families are rare, but two proposals in the same year?
+Okay, maybe same-day proposals between two sisters or siblings are rare, but two proposals in the same year?
 That’s more common than you might think, and it can lead to some tricky scheduling.

-If there is going to be a large overlap of guests attending each wedding, it would be kind to make sure the two celebrations are at least two to three months apart.
-Keep in mind that everyone going to both nuptials has to consider the spending implications for buying each gift, as well as travel and taking time off work for the out-of-town guests.
-Be careful not to assume anything regarding people’s financial situations.
-However, if most of those who would attend both weddings are local to each celebration, it is less of an issue.
+If there is going to be a large overlap of guests attending each wedding – or even part of the wedding party, it would be kind to make sure the two wedding events are at least two to three months apart.
+Keep in mind that people going to each ceremony and reception have to consider the spending implications for buying each wedding gift, as well as travel and taking time off work for the out-of-town guests.
+Be careful not to assume anything regarding the financial situation of everyone you will be inviting.
+However, if most of those who would attend both weddings are local to each celebration, this particular detail is less of an issue.

-After being considerate to the guests, the parents, and yourself, it’s important to keep the feelings of the other engaged couple in mind.
-If you were the second couple to set your date, be careful about offending them and check every step along the way.
+After being considerate to the wedding guests, the parents, and yourself, it’s important to keep the feelings of the other engaged couple in mind.
+After all, they got engaged too and they're excited to plan their special day!
+If you were the second couple to set your wedding date, be careful about offending them and check every step along the way.
 If you were the first to set the date, there may be times where you feel irked by your sibling’s plans.

 There are of course more aspects of the wedding than the date to keep in mind – a seemingly simple thing like planning a wedding in the same season, with a similar theme, or even at a wedding venue they couldn't secure can cause more than enough problems and the etiquette on the subject isn't incredibly clear.